vmware-archive/PCF-demo/README.md

 PCF Demo
 =========

+This app in this branch shows the demo on a map of the European Union instead of the standard US map.

 Push the application initially with no service bound.
 Notice it will alert no RabbitMQ service is bound.. the link "Stream Data" will not work either.